 #5 Tie a Bag of Vinegar Around Your Showerhead

 Mineral build-up on your showerhead can cause low water pressure and wonky water streams.
-But it’s easy to clean them without removing them.
+But deep cleaning them is easy without removing them.
 Using a rubber band, attach a bag of vinegar to your showerhead, making sure all the holes are submerged in the vinegar, and soak it overnight.
 Voilà.
 Good as new.

 #6 Make Your Leaf Blower Multi-Task